4, November 2021

 Three key words for a marketing manager when it comes to brand protection

-- Protect – review your basic trademark protection before it’s too late
+- Protect – review your basic trade mark protection before it’s too late

 - Monitor – gather intelligence and monitor how your brand appears online